 So, if they want pop-ups, the pop-ups are what they will get.
 Just remember – if you make them appear creative and charming, those boxes might as well serve the purpose – to get the attention of users and keep them stay on board, intrigued to explore more.
 Bingo!

 But how to make pop-ups look appealing, not repelling?

-All you need to do is follow simple rules, and make sure you never break them.
+All you need to do is follow simple website pop-up rules, and make sure you never break them.

 After reviewing 1,754,957,675 pop-ups in their study, Sumo had found a few relevant statistics about the pop-up performance and conversion rates.
 According to their results: